reginarabkina/DS3000-Projects/README.md

-Assignment #9- Inspecting the Iris Dataset, utilizing k-Nearest neighbor method to predict the label for a new observation.
+Assignment #9- Inspecting the Iris Dataset (https://en.wikipedia.org/wiki/Iris_flower_data_set), utilizing k-Nearest neighbor method to predict the label for a new observation.
 Evaluating the prediction accuracy of the model and exploring metrics.

 Assignment #10- Building a machine learning model to predict tip amount using the NYC Green Taxi